Introduction

 In that article, I’ve presented 21 tools separated into seven teaching categories; make sure to check it out since it complements this article.

-But how do you effectively integrate it into your lessons?
 This article will delve into four strategies to help you seamlessly incorporate music technology into your classroom.

 Let’s review the strategies for implementing music technology in your classroom.